ynsingh/b4client/docs/architecture.md

 trigger merge operations.
 Input queue will contain routing table updates received from neighbours.

+   - Message _RTUpdate_ from _CommMgr_,  Action: merge into DHTable, Timer for each updated entry timer reset
+   - Event _Update Timer_ expires, Action: Dispatch The DHT Routing Table to all neighbour in staggerred fashion, _update timer_ reset.

 2. DHTRouter (threaded loop) - It will use DHTable of appropriate layer and decide the next node to whom the message is to be forwarded.
 Input queue will contain messages to be routed.
+Message type received/send

+   - _Query_ from **CommMgr** or any other component, Action: Send to next hop through **CommMgr**, If current node is root node, send to **IndexingMgr**
+   - _QResponse_ from **IndexingMgr**, Action: Send to next hop through **CommMgr**
+   - _QResponse_ from **CommMgr**, Action: Send to next hop through **CommMgr**, if the current node is root node, depending on type of response, send to appropriate component.
+   - _Publish_. from **CommMgr**, Action: Send to next hop through **CommMgr**, if the current node is root node, send to **IndexingMgr** for adding to index.

 3. DHTable (threaded loop) - Maintain the data structure of DHTable for all layers.
 The data structure will contain endpoint address of all the nodes in the table alongwith the transport, and direct/proxy mode to be used.
 Input queue will be timer based events to purge the table entry, transmission of pings to the neigbours for heart beat message.
+Message type send
+   - _Heartbeat Timer_ expires, Action: If the routing table did not changed since last heartbeat,  send _HeartBeat_ to neighbours through **CommMgr**, if there is change in routing table, send the _RoutingTable_ to all neighbours through **CommMgr**
+   - _Entry Purge Timer_ expires, purge the corresponding entry.

-   The above three should handle multiple DHT Layers.
+   The above thread should handle multiple DHT Layers.
 So, number of DHTables should be equal to number of layers.

 4. SpilloverTable (threaded loop) - Spillover table manages the range of